-The ‘@’ here indicates that this is a record for the root domain, and the ‘14400’ value is the TTL (Time To Live), listed in seconds.
+The ‘@’ symbol in this example indicates that this is a record for the root domain, and the ‘14400’ value is the TTL (time to live), listed in seconds.
 The default TTL for A records is 14400 seconds.
 This means that if an A record gets updated, it takes 240 minutes (14400 seconds) to take effect.

 The vast majority of websites only have one A record, but it is possible to have several.
 Some higher profile websites will have several different A records as part of a technique called round robin load balancing, which can distribute request traffic to one of several IP addresses, each hosting identical content.

 The most common usage of A records is IP address lookups: matching a domain name (like 'cloudflare.com') to an IPv4 address.
 This enables a user's device to connect with and load a website, without the user memorizing and typing in the actual IP address.
 The user's web browser automatically carries this out by sending a query to a DNS resolver.